 We are available 24 hours, 7 days a week for after hours emergencies.
-If your pet has an accident or needs emergency care after hours, please call us on our normal clinic number (09) 408 2838.
-Your call will be put through to our after hours answering service who will contact the duty vet.
+If your pet has an accident or needs urgent medical care after hours, please call us on our normal clinic number (09) 408 2838.
+Your call will be put straight through to our on call vet.

 General Health Checks

 We recommend all pets to have an annual check-up (or 6 monthly checks for geriatrics).
 This is

 already included when your pets come in for annual vaccinations.
 These provide a good opportunity

 for us to detect problems early (common issues include dental disease, weight changes, arthritis,

 heart disease and skin disease) and discuss preventative measures.
 This will save you money in the